caratrb/bundler/doc/documentation/VISION.md

 Additionally, this documentation should be readily available in a logical place and easy to follow.

-Someday, we'd like to create deep-dive reference material about the inner workings of Bundler.
-However, while this is part of our overall vision for Bundler documentation, it is not the focus of our current work.
+Someday, we'd like to create deep-dive reference material about the inner workings of Carat.
+However, while this is part of our overall vision for Carat documentation, it is not the focus of our current work.